 This recipe came about at least a decade ago when I made it for the first time for Super Bowl.
-Ever since, it's become a staple Game Day snack, but can easily be made year round.
+Ever since, it's become a staple Game Day snack, but can easily be made year round for dinner, an easy afternoon snack, or late night!

 Jump to: